lolbat/What-is-wrong-blog/content/posts/conservative_private_member_bill.md

     -
 ---

-## Conservatives introduce law to protect vulnerable women
+## Conservatives introduce law indirectly "defend" the fetus

 The Conservative Party of Canada announced, [on their website](https://www.conservative.ca/conservatives-introduce-law-to-protect-vulnerable-women/), the addition of a Private Member's Bill by MP Cathay Wagantall.
 The Bill has numerous statistical errors and also appears to be yet another attempt my a Conservative Party MP to push anti-abortion legislation under the guise of trying to stand up to crime.